-Admission to the medical assisting program is by special application.
+Admission to the medical assisting program is by special application and is on a first come first served, complete application, basis.
 For details about the application process, application materials and deadlines, visit whatcom.edu/medicalassisting or contact the entry and advising office or the medical assisting program coordinator.